radius-project/docs/docs/content/getting-started/tutorial/webapp-swap-connector-resource/_index.md

     gateway  Gateway            IP-ADDRESS
    ```

-    If you do not see a public endpoint, use `rad app status -a webapp` to get the endpoint
+    If you do not see a public endpoint, use `rad app status -a webapp` to get the endpoint UTM-TODO make this command copy-able

    ```sh
    APPLICATION  RESOURCES